 Geographically, the increased demand for the Group's products comes primarily from North America, up 49 percent, and Asia/Oceania, up 47 percent.

-For the group as a whole, Atlas Copco reports a profit before tax of SEK 9.1 billion.
+For the entire group, Atlas Copco reports a profit before tax of SEK 9.1 billion.
 This compares with a profit of SEK 8.4 billion in the corresponding quarter last year.

 Better than expected